Comparing Flued vs Unflued Gas Heaters – Review & Prices

 Unflued Gas Heaters

-Portable gas heaters (unflued gas heaters) have neither a flue nor a chimney.
-As a result, unflued heaters release some combustion gases and water vapour directly into the home.
+As a result, they release some combustion gases and water vapour directly into the home.

 Flued Gas Heaters – Rinnai Flued Gas Heaters – Flued LPG Gas Heaters – Gas Fixed Flued Heater

-The term “flued” refers to the fact that the combustion gases generated when the gas is burnt are directed out of your home by means of a flued gas heater pipe (gas fixed flued heater) through the wall or ceiling.
-As a result, there are no emissions in your home with flued gas heaters (flued LPG gas heaters).
+The term “flued” refers to the fact that the combustion gases generated when the gas is burnt are directed out of your home by means of a fixed flue pipe through the wall or ceiling.

-Care should be taken when using unflued (flueless) gas heaters if the family includes very young, unborn, elderly or individuals with some medical conditions, as they may be more sensitive to the emissions.
+Care should be taken when using unflued gas heaters if the family includes very young, unborn, elderly or individuals with some medical conditions, as they may be more sensitive to the emissions.

 However, for the majority of people, unflued gas heaters are quite safe when you follow all of the manufacturer’s safety instructions, including providing adequate ventilation.

-Portable gas heaters (unflued gas heaters) are more efficient than flued gas heaters for the home because some of the heat is lost through the flue.
-The typical Star Ratings for portable gas heaters (portable LPG gas heaters) are from 5.8 to 5.9 Stars, meaning that they are about 90% efficient in converting the gas to usable heat.
+The typical Star Ratings for unflued gas heaters are from 5.8 to 5.9 Stars, meaning that they are about 90% efficient in converting the gas to usable heat.

-Flued gas heaters (flued LPG gas heaters) can have a broad range of performance, with Star Ratings from 1.0 to 4.8 Stars.
-Gas fixed flued heater equates to 61% to 84% efficiency levels.
+Flued heaters can have a broad range of performance, with Star Ratings from 1.0 to 4.8 Stars.

 Portability of Unflued Gas Heaters